AI Summary

 It creates easy-to-use and visually appealing spreadsheets that can be used for product planning, user studies, sales CRM, product launches, content calendar planning, and more.

 However, you’ll have to enter all the data in your Airtable account manually.
-To avoid this problem, you can start a WordPress site and then establish a WordPress Airtable integration with the help of the WPForms plugin.
+To avoid this problem, you can start a WordPress site and then connect WPForms to Airtable.

 How to Create a Custom Airtable Form in WordPress